Digital forensics (computer forensics) is a very new field. But as a whole forensics is a new field, scarcely 100 years old.

 Other forensics rely on scientific results that are often well established and old.
 Not much of forensics rely on quantum mechanics.
 Guy who tried to argue he wasn’t speeding due to red shifting not withstanding…

 However, digital forensics rely on information theory and science.
-Which is brand new (Shannon’s faous paper on information theory was written in 1948) and poorly understood, and doesn’t follow many physical laws.
+Which is brand new (Shannon’s famous paper on information theory was written in 1948) and poorly understood, and doesn’t follow many physical laws.
 It’s more or less pure mathematics as far as we’re concerned.

 It’s bloody hard!
 And note that the traditional forensics specialities have gotten it wrong an embarassing number of times, and they have it “easy”.